drew-parsons/2024-fenics-proceedings/README.md

 $ make
 ```

-To prepare your chapter, please create your own repository from this
+To prepare your chapter, please create your own repository from the template (this repository):
-template repository:

   https://github.com/meg-simula/2024-fenics-proceedings